Ibn Abd al-Hakam: Life

 Ibn Abd al-Hakam came from an Arab family.
-The author's father ʿAbdullah and brother Muhammad were the leading Egyptian authorities of their time (early 9th century) on Malikite Islamic law.
-After the father's death, the family were persecuted by the caliph Al-Wathiq for their adherence to orthodox doctrine.
+The author's father Abdullah and brother Muhammad were the leading Egyptian authorities of their time (early ninth century) on the Maliki school of fiqh (Islamic law).
+After the father's death, the family were persecuted by the caliph al-Wathiq for their adherence to orthodoxy.

 Although much quoted by early traditionists and historians, they are rarely mentioned by name because of a family disgrace.
-In the reign of the caliph Al-Mutawakkil the historian and his brothers were accused of embezzlement of a deceased estate, imprisoned, and one of the brothers even died under torture.
+In the reign of the caliph al-Mutawakkil the historian and his brothers were accused of embezzlement of a deceased estate, imprisoned, and one of the brothers even died under torture.

-ʿAbd ar-Raḥman ibn ʿAbd al-Ḥakam was, strictly speaking, a traditionist rather than a pure and general historian.
-He was interested mainly in historical incidents which illustrated early Muslim customs which he could use to teach Islamic law.
+Ibn Abd al-Ḥakam was, strictly speaking, a traditionist rather than a pure and general historian.
+He was interested mainly in historical incidents which illustrated early Islamic culture which he could use to teach fiqh.
 His sources were books compiled by very early traditionists and now lost, and oral sources such as his own father.